 - everyday substances such as coffee or prescription medication

-- legal recreational drugs such as cigarettes and alcohol
+- legal drugs such as cigarettes and alcohol

-- illegal drugs such as speed, cocaine, ice and ecstasy.
+- illegal drugs such as cocaine, ice and MDMA.

 Explain that people use drugs (or medications) for different reasons:

 - to feel relief from pain

 - to fall asleep.

 From this information, your child will probably have questions.
 Let the conversation flow from those questions.